andifalk/secure-oauth2-oidc-workshop/lab6/README.md

       this.fullname = this.authService.getFullname();
     });
   }

+  logout() {
+    this.authService.logout();
+  }

+  hasRole(role: string): boolean {
+    return this.authService.hasRole(role);
+  }
 ```

-As you can see we wait until the authService has finished processing so we can safely access the attribute.
+As you can see we wait until the authService has finished processing, so we can safely access the attribute.

 #### Step 4c Enable logout

 As in Step 4b, you'll need to modify the `HeaderComponent`.
 Try to implement the `logout()`-function yourself. 😉

+### Run the completed application

+Now it is time to see the completed application running in action.

+First make sure you still have Keycloak running, and you have started the
+resource server application of Lab 1 ([lab1/library-server-complete](../lab1/library-server-complete)).

+Then start the application by running `ng serve` on your commandline.

+To see the application action open your browser on http://localhost:4200 (as shown in the terminal after issuing `ng serve`).

+You will notice that the application starts up, and your browser will automatically redirect to our IAM solution (Keycloak) to authenticate the user.

+By using the [authorization code](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.1) grant + [PKCE](https://tools.ietf.org/html/rfc7636) instead of the
+[implicit grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.2) we reduced risks for token leakage pretty much.
+The only drawback we are still facing is the fact that the library stores the tokens in browser local storage which is not a safe place
+in case of a cross site scripting vulnerability.

+Please consult the latest [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) draft for more details on this.

+This concludes our lab on securing a SPA with OAuth 2.0 and OpenID Connect.